feathersjs/docs/guides/step-by-step/preliminaries.md

 Each guide is divided into sections, each section backed by working examples in `examples/`.
 The code samples in the guides are extracts from those examples.
-Code snippets may be ambiguous, misleading or confusing.
+Code snippets may be ambiguous, misleading, or confusing.
-Working examples reduce these problems, as well as letting you learn more by modifying them yourself.
+Working examples reduce these problems, as well as let you learn more by modifying them yourself.

 One example may continue with changes from a previous example.
-In such cases, a recap of the differences between the 2 examples may be shown to help in understanding the changes.
+In such cases, a recap of the differences between the two examples may be shown to help in understanding the changes.

 The guides go into details about how each example was created.